HiDefTextiles/HiDefKnits/README.md

 be done in the developers spare time, when possible.
 Generally, an open-source project stands or falls with the involvement of the core developers and the participation of the community that surrounds it usage.
-Therefore, full-time developement is preferred in the initital stages in order for the project to gain momentum and to be a the point of accepting contribution from outside volunteering developers.
+Therefore, full-time development is preferred in the initial stages in order for the project to gain momentum and to be a the point of accepting contribution from outside volunteering developers.

-Therefore, without sufficent funding, the direction of HiDef: Knits would be to strip down the proposed functionalities, and focus on only creating support in creating grading software for for simple stockinette stitch and basic ribbing (leaving cable knit and lace stitch support to other programs).
+Therefore, without sufficient funding, the direction of HiDef: Knits would be to strip down the proposed functionalities, and focus on only creating support in creating grading software for for simple stockinette stitch and basic ribbing (leaving cable knit and lace stitch support to other programs).